 But many of Poe’s scariest, creepiest stories and poems have now been compiled into collections that shouldn’t be missed.

 Poe didn’t make much money off of his writing during his lifetime.
 Today, though, some consider him the father of modern horror fiction.

-Is your scariest book missing from the list?
+Is your scariest book missing from this list?
 Let me know in the comments.

 Some of you have weighed in since this list was published.
 Below are the additions you suggested to this list of scary books.

-The Woman in Black: A Ghost Story by Susan Hill (affiliate link)
+The Woman in Black: A Ghost Story by Susan Hill (paid link)